KhalGH/_VirtualPlates-WotLK/README.md

 # _VirtualPlates-WotLK
-_VirtualPlates is a legacy WotLK addon created by [Saiket](https://www.wowinterface.com/downloads/info14964-_VirtualPlates.html).
+_VirtualPlates is a legacy addon created by [Saiket](https://www.wowinterface.com/downloads/info14964-_VirtualPlates.html) during WotLK.
 This is a modified version with a custom design and extended functionality.
 It may not be compatible with other nameplate addons.

 ## Basic Features
 - Scales and sorts nameplates based on their distance to the camera.